jeronimoluza/geoterminal/docs/cli.md

-# Command Line Interface (CLI)
+# Command Line Interface

-Geoterminal provides a command-line interface for common geospatial operations.
-It accepts both file paths and WKT strings as input.
+The Geoterminal CLI provides a powerful interface for geospatial operations.
+It supports both file-based and WKT string input, with various processing options.

 ## Basic Usage